cyle/proc-noise-node/README.md

 This is basically a one-to-one port of [Processing's noise() functionality](http://processing.org/reference/noise_.html) from Java to Javascript for Node.js.
 Since Javascript's `Math.random()` has no seeding capability, I've used the wonderful [Alea](https://github.com/coverslide/node-alea) pseudo-random number generator instead.

+## Installation

+The typical way:

+    npm install proc-noise

+And that's it.

 ## Usage

 Using it is pretty simple: